chihacknight/chihacknight.org/_posts/blog/2020-02-28-so-you-want-to-start-a-breakout-group.md

 categories:
   - blog
 title: "So you want to start a breakout group?"
 description: "A practical guide to running breakout groups at Chi Hack Night.
 Have an idea for a breakout group?
 This guide is for you!
-It contains hard-earned knowledge, reccomendations and resources compiled by Chi Hack Night veterans."
+It contains hard-earned knowledge, recommendations and resources compiled by Chi Hack Night veterans."
 date: 2020-02-28
 image: /images/events/potluck-collage.jpg
 author: Yonatan Kogan